acquia/acf/modules/acf_components/components/libraries/acf_cart/README.md

 # ACF Cart
 - Manages the storage and retrieval of product IDs
 - Stores product ID, variation option, and quantity per row
+- This object should be used most of the time

 ### Details
 - Uses entity_list to create an `acf_cart` item in localstorage